ichthyosaurus/sailfish-patch/MANPAGE.md

 **Importing an existing patch:**

+Importing a patch for which there is a `CONFIG` file is very straightforward: simply create an empty directory for the patch, drop the `CONFIG` file and the `unified_diff.patch` file in it, and run `sailfish-patch -u`.

-An existing patch can be imported by running `sailfish-patch` with the `--import` option.
-Create a new configuration file using `sailfish-patch -eC > CONFIG`, then specify source packages, patch name, etc. Finally run `sailfish-patch CONFIG PATCH` to create a new bootstrapped repository.
+A patch that has no `CONFIG` file can be imported by running `sailfish-patch` with the `--import` option.
+Create a new configuration file using `sailfish-patch -eC > CONFIG`, then specify source packages, patch name, etc.
+Finally run `sailfish-patch CONFIG my_patch_file.diff` to create a new bootstrapped repository.
 (See above for further details.)

 **Tips:**